onlytruejames/nuclearGraphics/README.md

-"dissolve" - A blur, which is pixelated for some reason "faceCentre" - Finds a face and centres the image around it "faceOnly" - Finds a face and makes it fly around the image "faceReplacer" - Replaces different faces in the image "fadeBack" - Pastes previous frame behind the current frame but slightly smaller.
+"dissolve" - A blur, which is pixelated for some reason "faceCentre" - Finds a face and centres the image around it "faceOnly" - Finds a face and makes it fly around the image "fadeBack" - Pastes previous frame behind the current frame but slightly smaller.
 Allows for 3d-ish feedback.
 Aphex Twin had something similar
 "fadeToAndFro" - This but the image can also be slightly bigger "noseRemover" - Removes noses by cutting out strips of the image